The pricing decision, in plain text

 The first thing to know about Bonfiyah's pricing: we resisted the impulse to bundle.

-The conventional move would be a single Pro tier at $14.99/mo that bundled everything Pro AI does today.
+The conventional move would be a single Pro tier at $24.99/mo that bundled everything Pro AI does today.
 It would have higher conversion, higher ARPU, and a simpler pricing page.
-It would also be wrong, because it would charge $14.99/mo to roughly 70% of users who don't need the AI inference cost burned on their behalf.
+It would also be wrong, because it would charge $24.99/mo to roughly 70% of users who don't need the AI inference cost burned on their behalf.

 Two genuinely different problems.

 The recording-volume problem is what most active recorders run into around month three.
 You have 60+ recordings.
-The Free tier's 120-min monthly cap is now a real constraint.
+The Free tier's 120-minute-per-month cap is now a real constraint.
+You want sync between iPhone, iPad, and Mac.
 Persistent speakers across recordings would be useful.
 Search across the library is useful.
 Auto-summary on every recording is useful.
-Lock-screen Live Activity, the recording-status widget, the multi-device sync.
+The multi-device sync.
 All Pro features.
 All built on architecture that runs once at recording time, with no per-use AI inference cost.

 The stakes-attached AI problem is different.
 You have a meeting that matters and you want a 250-word executive briefing across the project's last six recordings.
 You have a witness deposition and you want commitments tracked with timestamps.
 You have a compatibility analysis you only want to run once on this conversation, with the consent gate, with the four research frameworks.
 These are inference-heavy operations that cost real money to run, and they only make sense for users who are routinely doing high-stakes work.